 When I left Alaska in the summer of 2009, I wasn’t sure where I’d end up; life has a habit of slotting into place when I’m on my bike, so I figured I’d let it take its shape.
 I’ve always enjoyed bike touring for this very reason: everyday living becomes more straightforward, funnelled through the simple act of spinning pedals.
 A bicycle is minimal and uncomplicated, so it’s fitting that riding is the perfect mind and body de-clutterer.
 The blog was a way of recording this extended journey for friends and family, and a chance to process everything I was seeing and experiencing.

 That was then and this is now.
-As of March 2013, While Out Riding has grown into a website, built around the same blog – but with lots of added extras!
+As of March 2013, While Out Riding has grown into a website, built around the same blog – but with lots of added extras.
 There’s gear reviews, packlists, Q&As, a gallery, route notes and wholesome recipes for hungry cyclists.
-The core of the site is still the stories I continue to post, except this new format should make it easier to navigate and use as a resource.
+The core of the site is still the stories I continue to post on my dirt road travels in the Americas; hopefully this new format should make it easier to navigate and use as a resource.

 In the UK, I work as a freelance cycling journalist, and have co-ran a bike touring business for five years in the Indian Himalaya called Out There Biking.